kgerot/kgerot.github.io/_posts/2021-12-06-Bivariate-Transformations.md

 ---
 layout: post
 title: Bivariate Transformations
+subtitle: Transformations using the change of variable technique
 header-img: img/roots.jpg
-tags: ["statistics", "explanations"]
+tags: ["statistics", "explanations", "teaching-assistant"]
 icon: img/roots.jpg
 usemathjax: true
+lede: The generalized change of variables technique allows us to find the joint distribution of the transformations of two random variables.
 ---

 # Bivariate Transformation Method

-How do we find a transformation of variables in statistics?

 Given random variables $Y_1$ and $Y_2$ with some joint distribution function $f_{Y_1,Y_2}(y_1,y_2)$ and some transformative functions of $y_1$ and $y_2$ such that